iamheretodevelop/BisonAdvisor/README.md

 # Bison Advisor

-This is a Streamlit web app utilizing GPT-4 model of OpenAI to enable interactive chat with an assistant trained to provide responses on culture and history of HBCUs.
-The responses are designed to be at the comprehension level of a 12-year-old and the assistant can communicate using pop culture and African American vernacular.
+This is an undergraduate advising assistant whose goal is to streamline and enhance the academic advising experience for students, advisors, and institutions by leveraging the power of generative AI to create a personalized interface for each user.

 ## Features
 - This chatbot utilizes the GPT-4 API from OpenAI.
-- It is designed to provide responses in the context of expert cultural historian on HBCUs, incorporating content from wikipedia, and various HBCU websites.
+- It is designed to provide responses in the context of undergraduate advising at Howard University.
 - All interactions are kept in a session state, ensuring conversation continuity during the user's session.
-- A simple user interface built with Streamlit.

 ## How to Run
 1. Clone the repository.